timothyvolpe/VoxelProject/README.md

 # VoxelProject
 3D Voxel Game Project

+Generating Docs

+Doxygen 1.8.7 is being used to generate the documentation files.
+In order to perform this operating, place doxygen.exe in the root folder where doxyconf.cfg is located and run

+doxygen doxyconf.cfg

 Building Binaries

 CMake 3.3 was used to build the binary files.
 Point the source directory to the folder containing CMakeLists.txt, and the binaries directory